gizburdt/cuztom/readme.md

 ## Cuztom

 Cuztom is a Wordpress library, which can be used to easily register Post Types, Taxonomies, Meta Boxes, Term Meta, User Meta.
 Please comment, review, watch, fork and report bugs.

-**Version:** 3.0
-**Requires:** 4.4+
+Requires Wordpress 4.4+.

 ## Basic usage